 The unemployment rate dropped to 7.8 percent in September, down from August’s 8.1 percent, according to the Bureau of Labor and Statistics’ jobs report released today.
 “Today’s announcement that the unemployment rate has dropped to 7.8 percent is a thin veneer on a turbulent economy,” said Public Notice Executive Director Gretchen Hamel.
 “Right now we’re treading water with a low labor participation rate, and this report is confirmation that growth is still sluggish at best.
 With the national deficit topping $1 trillion for a fourth straight year and the fiscal cliff threatening to throw us back into a recession, there is hardly cause for celebration.
 Americans are worried, and we can’t afford to wait any longer for Washington to get its act together and get our economy back on track.”
 While Washington may tout a decrease in unemployment, a closer look at the numbers across the states tells a different story.

-Click here to see Washington Could Learn a Lot’s new video, “State of the States.”
+Click here to see Washington Could Learn a Lot’s ne

 Today’s Twenty-Somethings “worse off than most”

 Keith Hall editorializes in the LA Times, “In 2008, young Americans voted in their largest numbers in a presidential election since the Vietnam War.
 Recently, however, there has been considerable speculation about whether they will show up at the polls in November.
 When you look at how badly they’re faring in today’s economy, they could scarcely choose a worse time to stay home. … Americans who enter the workforce during a recession always face an uphill battle, but this generation is worse off than most.
 According to the Bureau of Labor Statistics, for 25- to 54-year-olds — the bulk of the workforce — the unemployment rate is 7.1%.
 But for 18- to 24-year-olds, the rate is more than twice that, at 15.7%.”